codacy/docs/docs/repositories/repository-dashboard.md

 The **Repository Dashboard** provides an overview of the repository code quality and items that require your attention.

-To access your Repository Dashboard, select a repository from the [Organization Dashboard](../organizations/organization-overview.md) or open a repository on any other page and select **Dashboard** on the left navigation sidebar.
+To access your Repository Dashboard, select a repository from the [Repositories list](../organizations/managing-repositories.md) or open any other page of a repository and select **Dashboard** on the left navigation sidebar.

 !!! tip
     You can share the URL of the Repository Dashboard for your **public repositories** to allow other people to see your repository code quality metrics, even if they aren't registered on Codacy.